StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 ## Setting up frontend

-Clone the repository from github
+Clone the repository from GitHub.

 ```bash
 cd